aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/working-with-data-display-formats-of-datafield-in-pivot-table/_index.md

 ## **"Rank Smallest to Largest" and "Rank Largest to Smallest" display format option**

-ASpose.Cells provides the ability to set the display format option for pivot fields.
+Aspose.Cells provides the ability to set the display format option for pivot fields.
 For this, the API provides the [**PivotShowValuesSetting.calculationType**](https://reference.aspose.com/cells/javascript-cpp/pivotshowvaluessetting/#calculationType-pivotfielddatadisplayformat-) property.
 To rank largest to smallest, you may set the [**PivotShowValuesSetting.calculationType**](https://reference.aspose.com/cells/javascript-cpp/pivotshowvaluessetting/#calculationType-pivotfielddatadisplayformat-) property to [**PivotFieldDataDisplayFormat.RankLargestToSmallest**](https://reference.aspose.com/cells/javascript-cpp/pivotfielddatadisplayformat/).
 The following code snippet demonstrates setting the display format options.

 Sample source and output files can be downloaded from here for testing the sample code: